-So you're learning German, want to study today, yet don't feel like anything too heavy.
+So, you're learning German, but you have a lot to do and never find the time to practise.
 We hear you!
 Why not find a German film to watch?
-Film is a great way to practice language, giving you exposure to pronunciation, colloquialisms, and a range of accents and dialects.
-So where do we start?
+Films are a great way to learn a new language, giving you exposure to pronunciation, colloquialisms, and a range of accents and dialects.
+So, where do we start?
 Here are some great German films to watch to help you learn German.

 Das Leben der Anderen